Our Desired Impact

 By involving scientists, decision makers and other stakeholders, we aim to promote the co-production and ownership of decisions sensitive to climate variability and change.

 Our two pilot studies, focus on flooding in the City of Ouagadougou and on Climate-Smart agriculture intensification and adaptation in Senegal, provide in-depth examples of the benefits that can arise from access to excellent and relevant research for decision makers.
+Building on this work we have two additional studies looking at the sanitation flow in the city of Ouagadougou, and the impact of climate change on coastal fisheries in Senegal.

 Through these partnerships we aim to communicate science in an appropriate way to the right decision/policy makers & showing how it fits their policy needs